 The Owners Manual

 We build, lead, and create.
+We finish.
 Without the chaos.

 Then decide what matters today.